-According to inside news, Tesla is now building resources to make its own battery cells (as told by five recent and current employees).
+If the latest buzz is to be believed, then Tesla is now building resources to make its own battery cells as told by five current and recent employees.
 However, this is being done secretly.
-Since 2014, Panasonic has been manufacturing battery cells for Tesla but now it seems that Tesla is heading towards independence.
+Since 2014, Panasonic is manufacturing battery cells for Tesla but now it seems that Tesla is heading towards independence.
 According to an employee, Tesla is developing its own “advanced” lithium-ion battery cells as well as the processes to manufacture them at scale.

 Well, it is not hard to guess the reason behind this decision.
 This would help Tesla to produce cheaper, better-sustained performance electric cars than it does today, without paying or sharing data and resources with outside retailers or partners.
 According to research by IHS Markit, the battery pack and battery cells are the main cost component in an electric vehicle.
 This could also cut costs by removing go-betweens like Panasonic, making that $25,000 EV more feasible.